From Clustering to Cluster Explanations via Neural Networks: Introduction

-The resulting `neuralization-propagation' procedure (or short, \acronym{}), is tested on a number of showcases with various datasets and clustering models.
-Each time, NEON extracts useful insights on the cluster assignments.
-Experiments also demonstrate the practical value of our two-step approach compared to a potentially simpler one-step approach without neuralization.
-We stress that the proposed method requires neither to change nor to retrain the clustering model.
-This may prove useful in the future for shedding new light into existing cluster-based typologies used e.g.\ in computational biology\cite{Tavazoie1999,Ciriello2013} or consumer data \cite{KengKau2003}, which researchers and practitioners have started to use increasingly to support their scientific reasoning and to take decisions.
+Fig.\ \ref{fig:cartoon} shows a cartoon of our contributions in order to provide the general underlying intuition to the reader.
+We stress that our method applies to many popular clustering algorithms and is a generic blueprint as it does neither rely on predesigned interpretability structures nor algorithms, nor any retraining.
+This will prove useful in the future for shedding new light into existing cluster-based typologies used e.g.\ in computational biology \cite{Tavazoie1999,Ciriello2013} or consumer data \cite{KengKau2003}, which researchers and practitioners have started to use increasingly to support their scientific reasoning and to take insightful decisions.